suoyunhao/Spatial-and-inverse-distance-weight-interpolation/README.md

-This is a small procedure that satisfies the spatial interpolation of the velocity field, with the shortcoming that a single direction component needs to be calculated separately.
+This is a small procedure that satisfies the spatial interpolation of the velocity field.

-    Least-squares strain analysis based on distance weighting.
+    Include:
     :param gps_points: List of tuples [(x1, y1, v1), (x2, y2, v2), ...] where (xi, yi) are coordinates and vi is the velocity.
     :param target_point: Tuple (x, y) representing the coordinates of the target point.
     :param p: Power parameter for distance weighting (default is 2).